NadaAbdulmalek/NadaAbdulmalek/README.md

 - 🎓 I’m a Computer Science **Fresh Graduate**

-- ⭐ I’m always looking for experiences and opportunities that promote personal and professional growth
+- ⭐ I’m looking for an opportunity in the field of **data** that will refine and develop my skills

 - 📍 All of my projects are available at [https://github.com/NadaAbdulmalek](https://github.com/NadaAbdulmalek)